 Call 24/7 at

-We keep your money, your identity and your privacy safe.
+We keep your money and your privacy safe.

 $0 Liability Protection

-You're not responsible for unauthorized online charges to your Discover deposit account, provided you notify us within 60 days of your statement becoming available.
+You're not responsible for unauthorized debit card, online or mobile banking transactions.
 If you have suspicious activity on your account, notify us immediately and we will take it from there.

 Bill Pay Protection

-Your Discover Bank Account includes a Bill Pay guarantee.
+Your Discover Bank Account includes Bill Pay Protection.
 Pay bills using our Online or Mobile Bill Pay and if, due to our error, your payment is late we will cover the late fees.

 Secure Online/Mobile Banking